Toshima clan

 The Toshima clan (豊島氏 or 豊嶋氏, Toshima-shi) was a Japanese samurai clan prominent in the Kamakura and Muromachi periods of Japanese history in the northwest of what is today Tokyo.
-The clan was based primarily in Shakujii castle, in what is today Shakujii Park in the town of Shakujii, in Nerima-ku, until the fall of the castle in the late 1470s to Ogigayatsu Uesugi clan vassal Ōta Dōkan.
+The clan was based primarily in Shakujii castle, in what is today Shakujii Park in Nerima Ward, Tokyo, until the fall of the castle in the late 1470s to Ogigayatsu Uesugi clan vassal Ōta Dōkan.

 History

-The clan made its chief seat of governance in the area around the Hiratsuka Shrine in what is today the Nakazato area of Tokyo's North Ward (Kita-ku), and expanded their influence over the years to cover a much wider area, delegating much of it to branch families such as the Miyagi, Takinogawa, Shimura, and Itabashi clans.
+The clan made its chief seat of governance in the area around the Hiratsuka Shrine in what is today the Nakazato area of Tokyo's Kita Ward, and expanded their influence over the years to cover a much wider area, delegating much of it to branch families such as the Miyagi, Takinogawa, Shimura, and Itabashi clans.
 The Toshima obtained and moved into Shakujii towards the end of the Kamakura period (1185-1333).

+In 1349, the Toshima clan established full control over Shakujii.
+However, after their defeat in the Hei-ikki Rebellion of 1368, their territory was confiscated by the Kanrei of the Kantō region, the Uesugi clan.
+It was not until 1395 that the domain was officially restored to them.
+From this, it is believed that the Toshima clan built Shakujii Castle and moved their base of operations around the end of the 14th century.

 The clan's power and lineage solidified over the 13th-14th centuries.
 Though a number of clan heads had no direct male heir, for roughly one century from 1282 to 1395 the clan was supported by the Miyagi clan, with whom the Toshima shared territory and intermarried.
 Miyagi Tamenori was the son of Miyagi Masanori and a daughter of Toshima Shigehiro; Tamenori would in turn father 11th clan head Toshima Munetomo.